Weight Annotation in Information Extraction: Weighted Variable-Set Automata

-\begin{example} Figure~\ref{fig:persLocSpanner} shows an example weighted \vset-automaton over the Viterbi semiring, which is intended to extract (person, hometown)-tuples from a document.
+\begin{exa} Figure~\ref{fig:persLocSpanner} shows an example weighted \vset-automaton over the Viterbi semiring, which is intended to extract (person, hometown)-tuples from a document.
 Here, ``Pers'' and ``Loc'' should be interpreted as sub-automata that test whether a string could be a person name or a location.
-(Such automata can be compiled from publicly available regular expressions\footnote{For example, \url{http://regexlib.com/}.} and from deterministic rules and dictionaries as illustrated in SystemT~\cite{DBLP:conf/acl/ChiticariuKLRRV10}.)
+(Such automata can be compiled from publicly available regular expressions\footnote{For example, \url{https://regexlib.com/}.} and from deterministic rules and dictionaries as illustrated in SystemT~\cite{DBLP:conf/acl/ChiticariuKLRRV10}.)

 The relation extracted by this automaton from the document in Figure~\ref{fig:runningExample} is exactly the annotated span relation of the same figure.
 The weight of a tuple $\tup$ depends on the number of spaces occurring between the span captured by $x_\textsf{pers}$ and the span captured by $x_\textsf{loc}$.
-More specifically the automaton assigns the weight $(0.9)^k$ to each tuple, where $k$ is the number of words between the two variables. \end{example}
+More specifically the automaton assigns the weight $(0.9)^k$ to each tuple, where $k$ is the number of words between the two variables. \end{exa}

-As we see next, checking equivalence of weighted \vset-automata is undecidable in general. \begin{proposition} Given two weighted \vset-automata $A_1$ and $A_2$ over the tropical semiring, it is undecidable to test whether $\repspnrw{A} = \repspnrw{A'}$. \end{proposition} \begin{proof} Follows directly from undecidability of the containment problem of weighted automata over the tropical semiring.(c.f.
+As we see next, checking equivalence of weighted \vset-automata is undecidable in general. \begin{prop} Given two weighted \vset-automata $A_1$ and $A_2$ over the tropical semiring, it is undecidable to test whether $\repspnrw{A} = \repspnrw{A'}$. \end{prop} \begin{proof} Follows directly from undecidability of the containment problem of weighted automata over the tropical semiring.(c.f.
 Krob~\cite[Corollary 4.3]{Krob94}\footnote{The proof by Krob is quite algebraic.
 See Almagor et al.~\cite[Theorem 4]{ShaullUO11} for an automata theoretic proof.}) \end{proof}